-I'm Craig Abbott, an interaction designer at DWP Digital.
 I’ve struggled with depression and anxiety for as long as I can remember.

 Before working at DWP Digital, I would rarely talk about these issues for fear of ridicule.
 I was afraid that people wouldn’t take me seriously or that they would brand me ‘dramatic’.
 This is why it’s important to raise awareness, and Time to Talk Day is a way to bring people together to break the silence around mental health problems.